 South Africa is like a book you can’t put down.
-Good travel, much like good reading, thrives on a colourful cast of characters, a little bit of tension, and a strong narrative arc—few destinations can deliver on this promise better.
+Good travel, much like good reading, thrives on a colourful cast of characters, a little bit of tension, and great story—few destinations can deliver on this promise better.
 This “Rainbow Nation” has emerged as a compelling mix of the sophisticated and the traditional.

 In A Nutshell